-The Department's Master Sergeant and Patrol Sergeant ACCPD are primarily responsible for conducting intensive and continuing training for campus police officers.
-ACCPD subscribes to Police One, which provides a web based training in a variety of areas including criminal law, civil law, and federal law.
+The Department's Administration Sergeant and Patrol Sergeant are primarily responsible for conducting intensive and continuing training for campus police officers.
+Each Officer is required by the Texas Commission on Law Enforcement to receive a minimum of 40 hours of law enforcement training each two-year training cycle.
+Also, each Officer is required to qualify with their firearm a minimum of once per calendar year.
 Other types of training officers receive are the Clery Act and campus security authority, Title IX, sexual assault and gender violence response and investigation, trauma informed investigation, public relations, race relations, interpersonal communications, crisis intervention, critical incident response and incident command system, emergency operations, first responder medical training, and all facets of protection of persons and property.
 Training includes annual in-service sessions with department and guest lecturers, select out-service seminars and conferences, applicable online training/webinars, and regular roll-call information sessions.